-- In the event that Nested Knowledge loses our CTO, we will elevate our head engineer to replace the duties and hire an additional engineer as soon as feasible. - In the event that Nested Knowledge loses our COO, we will hire an already trained administrative assist to aid with record keeping and financial operations.
+- In the event that Nested Knowledge loses our CTO, we will elevate our head engineer to replace the duties and hire an additional engineer as soon as feasible. - In the event that Nested Knowledge loses our COO, we will hire an already trained Operations Manager and Bookkeeper to aid with record keeping and financial operations.